-- c) LGT Fund Managers (Ireland) Limited is appointed as manager of the Ireland Subsidiary and therefore entitled to TEUR 5 for company secretarial services and to TEUR 1.5 for the preparation of the financial statements. - d) BNP Paribas Fund Administration Services (Ireland) (formerly Credit Suisse Administration Services (Ireland) until 30 May 2015)) acts as the administrator of the Ireland Subsidiary and receives an annual fee equal 0.06 per cent of the net asset value of the Ireland Subsidiary, payable monthly in arrears.
+- c) LGT Fund Managers (Ireland) Ltd. is appointed as manager of the Ireland Subsidiary and therefore entitled to TEUR 5 for company secretarial services and to TEUR 1.5 for the preparation of the financial statements. - d) BNP Paribas Fund Administration Services (Ireland) (formerly Credit Suisse Administration Services (Ireland) until 30 May 2015) acts as the administrator of the Ireland Subsidiary and receives an annual fee equal to 0.05 per cent of the net asset value of the Ireland Subsidiary, payable monthly in arrears.
+The administrator is also entitled to an annual fee of TEUR 4.0 for each additional share class.
 Any disbursement incurred will be charged separately. - e) LGT Bank Ltd., Vaduz, provides administrative services for the Company and receives a flat fee of TUSD 20, payable quarterly in arrears.
 Any disbursements incurred will be charged separately.
-LGT Bank Ltd., Vaduz, also provides administrative services for the Cayman Subsidiary.
-The total administrative fees for the Group are limited to 0.06 per cent of the net asset value of the Irish and the Cayman subsidiaries. - f) LGT Capital Partners Limited, Pfäffikon, provides domicile services for the Company and receives a flat fee of TCHF 9 per annum. - g) BNP Paribas Securities Services, Dublin Branch (formerly Credit Suisse International, Dublin Branch until 30 May 2015) acts as custodian of the Ireland Subsidiary and receives a custody fee (until 17 July 2014 named as trustee fee) equal to a maximum of 0.02 per cent per annum of the net asset value of the Ireland Subsidiary, subject to a maximum annual fee of TUSD 70.
-BNP Paribas Securities Services, Dublin Branch (formerly Credit Suisse International, Dublin Branch, from 18 July 2014 to 30 May 2015) receives in addition a depositary fee of 0.03 per cent per annum of the net asset value of the Ireland Subsidiary.
+LGT Bank Ltd., Vaduz, also provides administrative services for the Cayman Subsidiary. - f) LGT Capital Partners Ltd., Pfäffikon, provides domicile services for the Company and receives a flat fee of TCHF 9 per annum. - g) BNP Paribas Securities Services, Dublin Branch (formerly Credit Suisse International, Dublin Branch until 30 May 2015) acts as custodian of the Ireland Subsidiary and receives a custody fee equal to a maximum of 0.02 per cent per annum of the net asset value of the Ireland Subsidiary, subject to a maximum annual fee of TUSD 70.
+BNP Paribas Securities Services, Dublin Branch receives in addition a depositary fee of 0.03 per cent per annum of the net asset value of the Ireland Subsidiary.
 The depositary is also entitled to an annual fee of TUSD 7.5 for cash flow monitoring services in addition to custody and depositary fees. - h) Citco Bank Nederland N.V., Amsterdam, and Citco Global Custody N.V., Malta (formerly Citco Global Custody N.V., Amsterdam until 31 July 2015), provide custodial services to the Cayman Subsidiary and receive a fee equivalent to 0.035 per cent annually of the average holdings over the preceding three months, plus actual sub-custodian charges (if applicable) and out-of-pocket expenses.
 Citco Bank will charge a transaction fee of 0.25 per cent, with a minimum of USD 100 and a maximum of USD 800 for each transaction.